MediaComem/comem-archidep/subjects/cli/README.md

 ### An alternative to Vim

-If vim is a bit too much for you, [Nano][nano] is another CLI editor that is much simpler to use and is also usually installed on most Unix-like systems (and in Git Bash).
+If Vim is a bit too much for you, [nano][nano] is another CLI editor that is much simpler to use and is also usually installed on most Unix-like systems (and in Git Bash).

-You can open a file with Nano in much the same way as vim, using the `nano` command instead:
+You can open a file with nano in much the same way as Vim, using the `nano` command instead:

 ```bash